-Failing to secure a desirable position, he asked his uncle, Samuel Holton, for a job.
-Reluctantly, Uncle Samuel hired him to work in the retail shoe store he owned.
+After failing to secure a desirable position, he asked his uncle, Samuel Holton, for a job.
+Reluctantly, Uncle Samuel hired Dwight to work in his own retail shoe store.
 However, to keep young Moody out of mischief, employment was conditional upon his attendance at the Mt.
 Vernon Congregational Church.

 At Mt.
 Vernon Moody became part of the Sunday school class taught by Edward Kimball.
 On April 21, 1855, Kimball visited the Holton Shoe Store, found Moody in a stockroom, and there spoke to him of the love of Christ.
-Shortly thereafter, Moody accepted that love and devoted his life to serving God.
+Shortly thereafter, Moody accepted the love of God and devoted his life to serving Him.
 The following year brought Moody to Chicago with dreams of making his fortune in the shoe business.
-As success in selling shoes came, so did an interest in providing a Sunday school class for Chicago's children and the local Young Men's Christian Association (YMCA).
+As he achieved success in selling shoes, Moody grew interested in providing a Sunday School class for Chicago's children and the local Young Men's Christian Association.

-During the revival of 1857 to 1858, Moody became more involved with the YMCA, performing janitorial jobs for the organization and serving wherever they needed him.
-In 1860, when he left the business world, he began spending more and more time serving the organization.
-In fact, in the 1861 to 1862 annual report, Moody was praised for all his efforts.
+During the revival of 1857 and 1858, Moody became more involved at the YMCA, performing janitorial jobs for the organization and serving wherever they needed him.
+In 1860 when he left the business world, he continued to increase his time spent serving the organization.
+In the YMCA’s 1861–1862 annual report, Moody was praised for all his efforts.
 Although they could not pay him, the YMCA recommended he stay "employed" as city missionary.

 Mission Sunday School

-Meanwhile, Moody's Mission Sunday school flourished.
-What set this school apart was Moody's desire to reach the "lost" youth of the city, the children with little to no education, less than ideal family situations, and poor economic circumstances.
-Soon the Sunday school outgrew the converted saloon used as a meeting hall.
+Meanwhile, Moody's Mission Sunday School flourished, and it was different.
+Moody's desire was to reach the lost youth of the city: the children with little to no education, less than ideal family situations, and poor economic circumstances.
+Soon the Sunday School outgrew the converted saloon used as a meeting hall.
 As the classes grew, associates encouraged Moody to begin his own church.
-Eventually, on Feb.
-28, 1864, the Illinois Street Church (now The Moody Church) opened in its own building with Moody as pastor.
+Eventually, on February 28, 1864, the Illinois Street Church (now The Moody Church) opened in its own building with Moody as pastor.

 While ministering in Chicago, Moody and his wife met a woman named Emma Dryer, a successful teacher and administrator.
 Moody was impressed with her zeal for ministry and her educational background.
 He knew that women had a unique ability to evangelize to mothers and children in a way that men never could, and saw Dryer as just the person to help him encourage this group.